Are you looking for a powerful content marketing and SEO tool that helps you create better content in less time?

 Instead of spending hours researching topics, performing keyword research, locating competitors, and looking for content opportunities, you can get all that information at the click of a button in MarketMuse.

-Using their artificial-intelligence-driven suggestions, you can easily optimize your content and ensure your content will rank well in Google and other search engines.
+Using AI driven suggestions, you can easily optimize your content and ensure your content will rank well in Google and other search engines.

-The internet is a loud, busy place.
-In fact, 4.4 million blog posts were published every day in 2019.
-It’s getting harder by the day to create content that actually stands out.
-We all want to create better content — but what does that actually mean in practice?
+The internet is a loud, busy place; 7.5 million blog posts are published every day.
+It’s getting harder to create content that stands out.
+We all want to create better content, but what does that mean in practice?

 MarketMuse gives actionable steps to improve your content.
 The Optimize and Compete features, for example, provide a wealth of information about topics and keywords to help you create relevant, useful content.